For people struggling to get by on minimum wage, one of the biggest challenges is housing.

 Although housing choice vouchers have many advantages over old-school public housing, they also come with some major headaches for renters.
 These include:

-- Long Wait Times.
 In most areas, local PHAs don’t have enough funding to cover all applicants for the voucher program.
 As a result, applicants usually have to wait a long time to receive their first housing choice voucher.

 However, according to Truthout, they can still face discrimination from landlords, who often assume low-income people make poor tenants.
-Many landlords refuse to accept vouchers, while others charge higher rents to people using them — a practice that’s perfectly legal in many areas.
+Many landlords refuse to accept vouchers.
+Others charge higher rents to people using them — a practice that’s perfectly legal in many areas.

 How to Apply for a Housing Choice Voucher

 To receive assistance under the housing choice voucher program, you must apply through your local PHA.
-There’s a full list of all the PHAs in the country and their contact information on the HUD site.
+There’s a full list of all the PHAs in the country and their contact information on the HUD website.
 Contact your local PHA to find out whether it’s currently accepting applications and how to submit one.

 When your name reaches the top of the list, it contacts you and issues you a voucher.
-You then have six months to find a rental unit where you can use your voucher, get the property inspected, sign your lease, and move in.
+You then have a limited time to find a rental unit where you can use your voucher, get the property inspected, sign your lease, and move in.